neurobagel/documentation/docs/infrastructure.md

 ```

 ??? note "Note on using a graphical query tool to send API requests"
+    If deploying the query tool as a standalone service for the local node you have just created, you must ensure the `NB_API_ALLOWED_ORIGINS` variable is correctly set in the [`.env` file configuration for your node API](#set-the-environment-variables).
     The `NB_API_ALLOWED_ORIGINS` variable defaults to an empty string (`""`) when unset, meaning that your deployed API will only be accessible via direct `curl` requests to the URL where the API is hosted (see [this section](#test-the-new-deployment) for an example `curl` request).

-    However, in many cases you may want to make the API accessible by a frontend tool such as our [browser query tool](https://github.com/neurobagel/query-tool).
+    To make the API accessible by a frontend tool such as our [browser query tool](https://github.com/neurobagel/query-tool),
-    To do so, you must explicitly specify the origin(s) for the frontend using `NB_API_ALLOWED_ORIGINS` in `.env`.
+    you must explicitly specify the origin(s) for the frontend using `NB_API_ALLOWED_ORIGINS` in `.env`.
     For detailed instructions regarding the query tool see [Running cohort queries](query_tool.md).

     For example, the [`.template-env`](https://github.com/neurobagel/api/blob/main/.template-env) file in the Neurobagel API repo assumes you want to allow API requests from a query tool hosted at a specific port on `localhost` (see the [Docker Compose section](#docker-compose)).